arugulo/eth-python-sdk/README.md

 sdk = eth_sdk('mainnet', signer)
 ```

-By inilizing the sdk it will look inside your `eth-sdk/config.yml` and initialize all the contracts in it.
+By initializing the sdk it will look inside your `eth-sdk/config.yml` and initialize all the contracts in it.

 The contracts can then be accessed as followed.